56quarters/tunic/doc/source/usage.rst

 get_release_id
 --------------

-The :func:`tunic.api.get_release_id` method is responsible for generating a unique name for each deployment of a project.
+The :func:`tunic.core.get_release_id` method is responsible for generating a unique name for each deployment of a project.
 It generates a timestamp based name, with an optional version component.
 The timestamp component is built with the largest period of time first (the current year), followed by each smaller